humangraphics/.github/profile/README.md

 At the core of HumanGraphics, we develop APIs that:

-- **Append Demographic Information:** Enhance your datasets with valuable demographic insights.
+- **Append Demographic Estimates:** Enhance your datasets with valuable demographic insights.
 - **To Whatever Data you Have:** From names and locations to photos and social profiles.
 - **That Promote Data-Driven Decisions:** Empower your applications with data that matters.